AltspaceVR/AltspaceSDK/README.md

 // in animate loop
 cursorEvents.update();
 ```
 Cursor event names are `holocursordown` / `holocursorup` for clicking on a hologram, `holocursorenter` / `holocursorleave` for hovering a hologram, and `holocursormove` for cursor movement.
-Since holocursormove is not tied to a specific hologram, to receive this event provide a default target in the CursorEvents constructor.
-(Alternatively, add listeners for cursor events directly to the global window element.)
+Since holocursormove is not tied to a specific hologram, to receive this event provide a default target in the CursorEvents constructor (or add listeners for cursor events directly to the global window element).

 **Step 5b**:
 Add interactive behavior with cursor effect plugins ([ColorHighlightEffect], [DragPlaneEffect]).